My Journey Continues

 A pushup may seem silly to some, but this pushup means the world to me.
 I injured myself pretty bad after my first was born.
 My head and neck were frozen to my shoulder, it took a couple grand in physical therapy visits, strong medication and loads of rehab before I was able to regain full motion.
 I was told to stay away from over the head work and that I couldn’t do a pushup again.
 HA.

 If there’s one thing I’ve learned through this process of returning to me, its that you should NEVER listen to the doubt of others and always to focus on your heart.
 I was told I was crazy to want to run a race so soon after having Maile.
-I was told I was crazy to start Body Back when I did.
+I was told I was crazy to start an intense training program when I did.
 I was told I was losing weight too fast.
 I was told I shouldn’t do so many pushups.
 I was told I was working too hard and I should indulge.
 Instead of focusing on all of them, I tuned them out and listened to myself.
 I told myself that if I ran smart and ran to finish I could complete the distance, and I did… without injury.
-I told myself I could do Body Back, I could do anything to the best of my ability.
+I told myself I could commit to a challenging training program and I could do anything to the best of my ability.
 I told myself my body would do what is best for itself as long as I kept feeding it the healthy fuel it needed to stay strong…. and I’m still able to nurse.
 I told myself my goals are more important than crap food.
 It wasn’t always easy, but I did it.
 And I swear to you, if this (semi)reformed party girl who loves wine, beer, and really REALLY good chocolate… movie dates and lazy mornings… if she can do it, so can you.
 I swear it.

 Accomplishing something you want, doing something for yourself that makes you feel good… that makes all the yucky muck stuff we deal with daily more manageable.